-The Digital Repository of Endangered and Affected Manuscripts in Southeast Asia (DREAMSEA) is a program to preserve and rescue manuscripts stored by the peoples of Southeast Asia.
-This program was initiated in 2017 by the Center for the Study of Islam and Society (PPIM) UIN Syarif Hidayatullah Jakarta in collaboration with the Center for the Study of Manuscript Cultures (CSMC) University of Hamburg Germany.
-Dreamsea has successfully digitally documented 6,500 manuscript volumes with approximately 400,000 images that have been stored in an online database.
-With this wealth of digital data already owned, DREAMSEA invites graduate students to participate in a research entitled: DREAMSEA Student Research "Promoting Indonesian Cultural Diversity through Digital Manuscripts".
+Dreamsea (Digital Repository of Endangered and Affected Manuscripts in Southeast Asia) is a program for preserving and safeguarding manuscripts owned by Southeast Asians.
+The program was established in 2017 through a partnership between the Center for the Study of Islam and Society (PPIM) at UIN Syarif Hidayatullah Jakarta and the Centre for the Study of Manuscript Cultures (CSMC) at the University of Hamburg in Germany.
+Dreamsea has been successful in digitizing 7,500 volumes of manuscripts over the course of more than five years with over 468,000 images being documented in an online database (Dreamsea Repository).
+With the extensive digital manuscript data that it already owns, Dreamsea encourages graduate/postgraduate students to take part in the DREAMSEA STUDENT RESEARCH “Embracing the Future, Preserving the Past: Exposing Southeast Asian Cultural Diversity through Digital Manuscripts”

 Terms and Conditions

-5. The research has never been published or funded by any party.
+5. The present study has not been previously disseminated or financially supported by any academic establishment.

 How to Access DREAMSEA manuscripts